Solutions, not politics. That is my pledge to you.

 Technology today affords excellent monitoring and reporting options without locking someone up.
-Combined with programmatic counseling and rehabilitation, I believe we should be keeping more individuals in their home, with their family and at their job instead of expecting rehabilitation to occur in the midst of disruption.
-We seem to be willing to afford these opportunities to even the most serious “white collar” criminals.
-Why not do the same for someone convicted of lower level, non-violent crimes?
+Combined with programmatic counseling and rehab, I believe we should be keeping more individuals in their home, with their family and on their job instead of expecting rehabilitation to occur in the midst of all that disruption.
+We seem to be willing to do this with even the most serious ‘white collar’ criminals….why not do the same for someone convicted of lower level, non-violent crimes?

 Lastly, our court systems are also stressed and overloaded.
 The National Academy of Sciences states that 4% of those on death row are innocent, in part due to overloaded justice systems.
 Reaching the best solutions in any endeavor, including our justice system, requires investment in resources.
-A top-down study of our state justice system is needed to energize and modernize, with the end result being more efficient and effective outcomes.
+A top-down study of our justice system is needed to energize and modernize, with the end result being better and timelier outcomes.

 Caring for the Needy